t-mat/OpenUnityProject/README.md

   - You can invoke it from Explorer or Command prompt.

 It will read `ProjectSettings/ProjectVersion.txt`, find appropriate version of `Unity.exe` and invoke it.
-  - Or it reports error.
+  - Or it reports an error.
+  - It tries to avoid to launch UnityHub.

 Clone & Build